• Home

 US Cement Shipment and Import Trends

-Imports of cement increased as proportion of supply due to constraints of US production capacity
+Imports of cement have increased as a proportion of overall supply

-The U.S. cement industry is operating near its manufacturing capacity.
-Additional volume demands require increased imports of cement.
-US cement production capacity has been relatively stagnant over the past decade.
-Additional investments in modernization for efficiency and increased production volume at some locations were largely offset by capacity eliminated.
+U.S. cement production capacity has been relatively stagnant over the past decade so imports have played an increasingly important role in satisfying the demand.
+Additional investments in modernization for efficiency and increased production volume at some domestic production plants were largely offset by capacity eliminated elsewhere.

-Economic decisions related to the additional investment otherwise required to bring individual older plants up to the stringent emissions limits of the 2010 National Emissions Standards for Hazardous Air Pollutants regulations, or market conditions in specific geographies, led to these offsetting capacity eliminations
+Economic decisions related to the additional investment otherwise required to bring individual older plants up to the stringent emissions limits of the 2010 National Emissions Standards for Hazardous Air Pollutants regulations, or market conditions in specific geographies, led to these offsetting capacity eliminations.
+Cement production capacity was increased by conversions from Ordinary Portland Cement to Portland Limestone Cement at many cement plants in 2022 and 2023.
+These conversions can add 10% - 15% to production capacity.

 Insights

-The US Geological Survey reported that imports of cement and clinker increased by 25% in 2021 over the prior year in its annual commodity survey published in January 2021.
-Net cement and clinker imports of 22 million short tons accounted for 18% of 2021 shipments.
+The US Geological Survey reported that net imports of cement and clinker decreased by 4% in 2025 over the prior year in its annual commodity survey published in January 2025.
+Net cement and clinker imports of 25 million short tons accounted for 23% of 2025 shipments.

 Cookie Policy